popsa-platform/interview.devops/README.md

 ### Task 2

 Using a logging framework of your choice, update the logging throughout the code to use a structured log format, e.g. JSON.
+If there is a specific reason you have chosen the framework, please make note of that as a comment in the code.

 ### Task 3